neonrust/epm/README.md

 ## File locations

-All of EPM's stored data and configuration is located in:
+EPM's data and configuration is located in:

     ~/.config/episode_manager/

-Mainly the database file `series` but also its backups.
+Mainly the database file `series` (and its backups).
 If this data is important to you, backing up this directory is highly recommended.

 Run-time configuration is stored in the file `config`.